buckleylab/Buckley_lab_protocols/Using_the_server/git_setting_up_server_repos.md

 You are now all set!

-## Creating a new master remote repo on the server from started project directory.
+## Creating a new master remote repo on the server from started project directory
 This will make a new master remote repo from a directory that you have already made in your home directory.
 This is good if you want to begin keeping track of changes to a directory of an already started project.